The Pottery Barn is one of the most popular furniture retailers in the US with a whopping three billion dollar turnover in 2021 according to Statista.

 We’ve analyzed various job websites and noted that a Pottery Barn driver is expected to earn $34,371 with an additional $15,768 per year in “additional pay” (likely bonuses and overtime).

-According to this data, the average salary for a Pottery Barn driver is, therefore, $50,140 per year.
+According to data from Glassdoor, the average salary for a Pottery Barn driver is, therefore, $50,140 per year.

 This is actually a fairly reasonable yearly income if you consider that $47,520 per year is the median salary in the US according to Zippia.